Transformer Sizing Calculator

 Where is the electromotive force that drives the current through a conductor.
 In other words, a current will be produced in the conductor if the magnetic field that goes through it changes in time.
 This effect can occur if the magnetic field changes intensity or if the conductor changes position, for example.

 Now, what will be the direction of the current?
-As we know, a current produces a magnetic field, and Lenz's law tells us that, 'the emf induced by the changing magnetic flux, will have a direction such that the magnetic field it creates, opposes the change in flux'.
+As we know from our magnetic field of straight current-carrying wire calculator, a current produces a magnetic field, and Lenz's law tells us that, 'the emf induced by the changing magnetic flux, will have a direction such that the magnetic field it creates, opposes the change in flux'.

 Transformers utilize this concept to convert voltages.
 Let's see how in the following section.